simul/simul.github.io/ref/simul/base/FileLoader.md

 ### <a name="AcquireFileContents"/>void AcquireFileContents(void pointer, unsigned int bytes, char filename_utf8, bool open_as_text)
 Put the file's entire contents into memory, by allocating sufficiently many bytes, and setting the pointer.
-The memory should later be freed by a call to

 Put the file's entire contents into memory, by allocating sufficiently many bytes, and setting the pointer.
 The memory should later be freed by a call to